 Floor Space

-You will also want adequate floor space or space planned in the design for roosting perches.
+You will also want adequate space planned in the design for roosting perches.
 Whether you want a small chicken coop, a tall coop or a simple chicken coop, you will need a place for your chickens to roost at night.

 Make Sure You Can Fit

-One last factor we recommend considering is space for you to walk into for easy cleaning.
+One last factor we recommend considering is space for you to walk into for easy cleaning of your chicken coops.
 If you plan for easy cleaning, you will get easy cleaning and you will will be thankful, trust me on this one.

 *Here's a photo of me about to clean out my chicken coop with my chicken coop cleaning mask on.